finnishtransportagency/tietokatalogi-frontend/README.md

 Build the project outside docker with `npm run build`.

-Start the backend container and note its name from `docker ps`.
+Start the backend container and note its name from `docker ps` (probably "tietokatalogi-backend").
 Build the container with

 ```shell
 docker build -t tietokatalogi-frontend --build-arg PROXY_URL=http://{backend container's name} .